 Kathy @ Beyond the Chicken Coop

-This is the kind of salad I love!
-This would be perfect for lunch and would make great leftovers too!
+Just the kind of salad I love!
+And perfect for lunch and makes great leftovers too!

 valentina